fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Overview

-In this chapter, you will learn the difference between **Natural Language Processing** (**NLP**) and basic text analytics.
+In this lab, you will learn the difference between **Natural Language Processing** (**NLP**) and basic text analytics.
 You will implement various preprocessing tasks such as tokenization, lemmatization, stemming, stop word removal, and more.
-By the end of this chapter, you will have a deep understanding of the various phases of an NLP project, from data collection to model deployment.
+By the end of this lab, you will have a deep understanding of the various phases of an NLP project, from data collection to model deployment.